 Association status is applied for from Tamy’s Executive Board, which either grants or does not grant the applicant association status.
 In practice, the association status is applied for with a form, and the rules of the association, a list of organizers and the latest plan of action are included.

 The application can be submitted at any time, but the Executive Board processes applications only four times a year: in February, May, September and December.
 Applications must be submitted to the Specialist in Communication and Organizational Affairs by email no later than the last working day of the month preceding the processing of applications.
 In spring term, applications must be submitted on the last working day of January or April at the latest and in autumn term on the last working day of August or November at the latest.
+The applications are submitted via email to the Specialist in Communications and Organizational Affairs.

 If there are several subject or faculty associations that hold the same purpose, only one of them can be granted association status.
 Please note that only associations that hold the association status at the end of the year can be bestowed operational grant in the following spring.
+More information about the association status is available in the Association Standing Order.

 Association status requirements